Exposure & Response Prevention (ERP) Therapy

 Well, that’s a very large subject (and one that I explore in much more detail here).
 So, let’s review just the bare-bones essentials of what ERP is and how it works.

-Almost everyone with OCD realizes that their life has become burdened by the presence of obsessions (usually called intrusive thoughts), related anxious feelings, and compulsive behaviors (sometimes called rituals).
-Although compulsive behaviors can help those of us with OCD neutralize intrusive thoughts – and reduce our anxiety – in the short-term, the intrusive thoughts always come back.
+Almost everyone with OCD realizes that their life has become burdened by the presence of obsessions (usually called intrusive thoughts), anxious feelings, and compulsive behaviors (sometimes called rituals).
+Although compulsive behaviors can help those of us with OCD neutralize intrusive thoughts and reduce our anxiety in the short-term, the intrusive thoughts and anxious feelings always come back.
 And so the cycle of OCD continues.

 Your roadmap to recovery starts here.